Submit an Article

 Download volume:

-An example of a sharp change in the magnitude of birefringence and the angle of optical axes in a layered epidote grain
+An example of a sharp change in the magnitude of birefringence and the angle of optical axes within a layered epidote grain

 Authors: